koraykarakus/steemnova-1.8-x/README.md

-# SteemNova 2 - 2Moons engine-based browsergame for Steemians
+# SteemNova 1.8x - 2 Moons engine based browser game for steemnova community

 Main Objective of the project is to fix bugs related to steemnova v1.8